 Van Oudenaren received an A.B. degree from Princeton University and a Ph.D. in political science from the Massachusetts Institute of Technology.
-Prior to joining the Library, he worked at the RAND Corporation, the U.S. Department of State and the Kennan Institute for Advanced Russian Studies of primary source materials from the Library of Congress and contributing partner libraries from around the world.
+Prior to joining the Library, he worked at the RAND Corporation, the U.S. Department of State and the Kennan Institute for Advanced Russian Studies.

+Van Oudenaren has served as chief of the Library's European Division since 1996.
+He also heads the Library's Global Gateway digital library project, which was launched in 2000.
+Global Gateway presents international collections of primary source materials from the Library of Congress and contributing partner libraries from around the world.
 Current contributors to the site are libraries, archives and museums from Russia, Spain, Brazil, the Netherlands and France.
 The bilingual, multimedia presentations in Global Gateway concentrate on the historical intersections and parallels between the United States and participating nations.
 The new World Digital Library will broaden the geographic scope of the Library's international digital collaborations by including many more non-Western nations and cultures.